 Drug-Free Delaware has completed analyses of the subtance abuse prevention efforts at Delaware City Schools, Olentangy Local Schools, and Big Walnut School District by looking at the scope, intent and potential impact of their school based prevention programs, policies, and practices.
 With school cooperation, the analyses offer recommendations on how to modify and improve school based policies, programs, and practices to be more effective.

-Drug-Free Delaware, in conjunction with the DEA National Prescription Drug Take-Back Day in April, annually helps to support Delaware County's Medication Disposal Day.
-In cooperation with law enforcement agencies, the Coalition spearheaded the purchase and placement of 4 permanent prescription drug drop boxes at the Delaware County Sheriff's Office, Delaware City Police, Genoa Township Police, and Shawnee Hills Police.
-From inception in April, 2013, through May, 2014, the various jurisdictions collected 913 pounds of disposed medications.
+In cooperation with law enforcement agencies, Drug-Free Delaware supports medication disposal drop-boxes at the Delaware County Sheriff's Office, Delaware City Police, Genoa Township Police, Shawnee Hills Police, and the Sunbury Police Department.
+From inception in April, 2013, through August, 2014, the various jurisdictions collected 1,200 pounds of disposed medications.

 21 actions to create changes in policy, program, and practice, including 12 for general ATOD, 5 for illegagl use of prescription drugs, and 4 for underage drinking.
 Just since October 2012, 9 actions to create community change, including 8 for general ATOD and 1 for underage drinking • 1,083,509 media impressions, demonstrating ability of the Coalition to create and change community conversations around its priorities, including 361,000 general ATOD impressions, 376,123 illegal use of pescription drugs impressions, and 543,401 underage drinking impressions.